Share This Guide, Choose Your Platform!

 Key features -the contractor Flat Rate VAT (UK) scheme

-Some of the key features of the HMRC FRS scheme are:
+Some of the key features of the HMRC FRS scheme for UK contracting professionals are:

 - Simpler record keeping for your business.
 Under the Flat VAT Rate Scheme, your business will pay a fixed rate of VAT to HMRC.